“Someone to act for you when you can’t cope”

 This grants your Attorney the power to makes decisions about your health and welfare such as:

 These powers only come into force if you are unable to make these decisions yourself.

-Recently (July 2013), the Government introduced an online system for creating Lasting Powers of Attorney making the process more user-friendly with step-by-step guidance and checks.
+You can also complete the forms online which makes the process more user-friendly with step-by-step guidance and checks.

 If you find the prospect of doing it yourself too daunting, for a modest fee, I will guide you through the process, take your instructions, produce a draft for your approval, print and bind the final document and then check that it has been signed and witnessed correctly.

 Alternatively, if you would prefer to complete the LPA application yourself, but want to be 100% sure that it will not be rejected and lose your registration fee, I offer an LPA checking service.
 I will check your LPA twice: once when you have completed it but before it is signed to ensure that the details and provisions are valid; and once after signing to ensure that all the signatures are legally valid.

 Use my LPA Preparation or Checking Service and I guarantee that your application will be accepted by the Office of the Public Guardian provided you submit it for registration within six weeks and follow my submission instructions.

 If your application is rejected, I undertake to correct the application and reapply at my own expense.